Riverfest & Melaleuca Freedom Celebration - Public Safety Information

 Due to the large number of people in the area, cell phone service at Snake River Landing becomes unreliable in the early to late evening and continues until after the majority of attendees have dispersed after the fireworks.
 Attendees should plan to be unable to send text messages or place phone calls during this time period.
 It is wise to discuss safety plans with children and adults in your group, including child safety, where you will meet if you are separated, and where to seek emergency assistance at the event if you cannot place a call to 911.

 Idaho Falls Police Officers will be roving through Snake River Landing on bike and on foot throughout the event.
-A manned post of IFPD Officers will be located at the Northeast corner of Snake River Parkway and Event Center Drive after the conclusion of the parade.
+A manned post of IFPD Officers will be located at the Northeast corner of Snake River Parkway and Event Center Drive starting in the early afternoon for Riverfest and the Melaleuca Freedom Celebration.
 Look for the blue Idaho Falls Police canopy.

 South Tourist Park and Ryder Park serve as command posts for emergency personnel from the Idaho Falls Police Department, Bonneville County Sheriff’s Office, and the Idaho Falls Fire Department.
 In order for emergency vehicles to respond quickly in the event of an emergency, South Tourist Park and Ryder Park will be closed to all public vehicles, boats & campers/RVs beginning July 3rd at noon.
 South Tourist Park and the adjacent River Walk/Greenbelt will remain open for foot/bicycle traffic.
 The parks will reopen to vehicles boats and camping at noon on July 5th.